tethysplatform/django_param/README.rst

 - Tuple
 - XYCoordinates

-5. You can also override the default widget with your own custom widget.
+5. You can also override any default widget with your own custom widget.
 For example:

 .. code-block:: python

     widget_map = {
-        param.parameterized.String:
+        param.String:
-            lambda po, p, name: forms.CharField(
+            lambda parameterized_object, parameter, name: forms.CharField(
-                initial=po.inspect_value(name) or p.default,
+                initial=parameterized_object.inspect_value(name) or parameter.default,
                 widget=Textarea,
             ),
     }